Uniform Asymptotic Inference and the Bootstrap After Model Selection: Selective inference

 \subsection{P-values and confidence intervals}

 For the null hypothesis $H_0: v^T \theta = 0$, we have seen from \eqref{eq:cond_pivot} that $T(Y;M,v,0)$ acts as a proper (conditional) p-value.
 But as defined in \eqref{eq:cond_pivot_defn}, the statistic $T(Y;M,v,0)$ is implicitly aligned to have power against the one-sided alternative hypothesis $H_1 : v^T \theta > 0$.
-(This is because $T(Y;M,v,0)$ is essentially the probability that a certain truncated Gaussian is larger than $v^T Y$; see \citet{exactlar} for an explanation.)
-Thus, when seeking to test the significance of, say, the $j$th coefficient in the projected linear model of $\theta$ on \smash{$X_{A_\ell}$}, we will actually choose $v$ so that
+Therefore, when seeking to test the significance of, say, the $j$th coefficient in the projected linear model of $\theta$ on \smash{$X_{A_\ell}$}, we will actually choose $v$ so that

 where recall \smash{$(s_\ell)_j =\sign(e_j^T (X_{A_\ell}^T X_{A_\ell})^{-1} X_{A_\ell}^T y)$} is the sign of the $j$th coefficient in the regression of $y$ onto the set $A_\ell$ of active variables, for $y \in \Pi_M$.
-This orients the test in a meaningful direction: $v^T \theta > 0$ is now the hypothesis that the $j$th coefficient in the projection of $\theta$ onto \smash{$X_{A_\ell}$} is nonzero, and {\it shares the same sign} as the $j$th coefficient in the projection of $y$ onto \smash{$X_{A_\ell}$}, over $y \in \Pi_M$.
-Said differently, with the above choice of $v$, the p-value $T(Y;M,v,0)$ is designed to be small when the $j$th coefficient in the projection of $Y$ on \smash{$X_{A_\ell}$} corresponds to a projected population effect that is both large and of the same sign as this computed coefficient.
-Beyond the current subsection, we will not be explicit about the sign factor in \eqref{eq:sign_ctrst} when discussing such contrasts (i.e., those giving regression coefficients in a projected linear model for $\theta$), but it is meant to be implicitly understood when computing one-sided p-values.
+This orients the test in a meaningful direction: $v^T \theta > 0$ is now the hypothesis that the $j$th coefficient in the projection of $\theta$ onto \smash{$X_{A_\ell}$} is nonzero, and {\it shares the same sign} as the $j$th coefficient in the projection of $y$ onto \smash{$X_{A_\ell}$}, over $y \in \Pi_M$; that is, with the above choice of $v$, the p-value $T(Y;M,v,0)$ is designed to be small when the $j$th coefficient in the projection of $Y$ on \smash{$X_{A_\ell}$} corresponds to a projected population effect that is both large and of the same sign as this computed coefficient.
+Beyond the current subsection, we will not be explicit about the sign factor in \eqref{eq:sign_ctrst} when discussing such contrasts (i.e., those giving regression coefficients in a projected linear model for $\theta$), but it is implicitly understood when computing one-sided p-values.

-A statistic aligned to have power against the two-sided alternative $H_1 : v^T \theta \not= 0$ is simply given by $2\cdot\min\{T(Y;M,v,0),\,1-T(Y;M,v,0)\}$.
+A statistic aligned to have power against the two-sided alternative $H_1 : v^T \theta \not= 0$ is simply given by $2\min\{T(Y;M,v,0),\,1-T(Y;M,v,0)\}$.
 For purely testing purposes, we find the one-sided p-values discussed above to be more natural, and hence these will serve as our default.
 On the other hand, for constructing confidence intervals, we prefer to invert the two-sided statistics, since these lead to two-sided intervals.
 As

 the previously described confidence interval in \eqref{eq:cond_interval} is just given by inverting the two-sided pivot.